Previous dayApril 29, 2026Next day

 8.1 km---✓ ReviewedUSGS →

-April 29, 2026 brought a magnitude 2.2 earthquake 5 km ENE of Falls City, Texas, logged at 22:42 UTC.
+The USGS recorded this magnitude 2.2 earthquake 5 km ENE of Falls City, Texas at 22:42 UTC on April 29, 2026.
 This was a shallow crustal earthquake, focused at 8.1 km depth.
-Geolocation places the event at 28.995°N, -97.968°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 28.995°, -97.968°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29